 Research shows that while the refugee crisis is tough on everyone, refugee women are made vulnerable among refugees: gender-based violence, lack of access to sexual and reproductive healthcare and to safe spaces are some of the many specific obstacles they face.
 The refugee protection system is in many ways gender- blind as it does not take this into account.
 Support for refugee women on the ground is scarce or hardly available.
 In the meantime, gender-blind policy and support programmes continue to be made, without refugee women being taken into account or being consulted.

 In the last years, the refugee crisis has brought thousands of refugees to the shores of Italy and Greece.
 Tougher border controls and policy decisions (such as the EU- Turkey deal) has changed these two transit countries into host countries.
 The potential of many refugees is lost in a support system that is still built to cater to a temporary situation – and the system being gender-blind, refugee women are even more left behind.

 When they remain inactive for months or years, refugee women miss the opportunity to use and expand their knowledge, skills and potential to further their professional life.
 In addition, it is estimated that half of refugee households in Greece are female headed: having relevant skills and the perspective of an income drive women away from poverty and therefore vulnerability to exploitation.
 Long-term solutions for integration and employability are therefore needed.

-As a contribution to address these issues, WRR has built an advocacy training curriculum for refugee women and a training curriculum for volunteers working with refugee women.
+As a contribution to address these issues, WRR has built a blended tech and advocacy training curriculum for refugee women.
 These trainings will contribute to providing solutions to employment and integration of refugee women, through

 At Women Refugee Route, we believe that:

-- Human rights should be universally accessible and realised;
+- Human rights should be universally accessible, accessible and realised;

 - Refugee protection systems should support anyone in need of protection against persecution and violence, while being gender-sensitive;